-Use button (36) to select Time or Events and use the Adjust knob (37) to set the delay as required.
+Use button (33) to select Time or Events and use the Adjust knob (36) to set the delay as required.

-Range: Wait by time: 20 nsec to 20 sec. - Wait by events: 3 to 10^9 events.
+Range: Wait by time: 20 nsec to 20 sec.
+Wait by events: 3 to 10^9 events.

-Time/Event Qualified Trigger

-The oscilloscope triggers on any source as soon as a certain pattern of the three channels is entered or exited.
+Time/Event Qualified Trigger The oscilloscope triggers on any source as soon as a certain pattern of the three trigger sources is entered or exited.
 From the moment of validity of the pattern, a delay can be defined in terms of time or number of trigger events.
 Note that the delay follows a trigger and is not restarted by every transition of the pattern.
-A schematic drawing of the time/events qualified trigger is given in Figure 58.
+A schematic drawing of the Time/Events qualified trigger is given in Figure 54.